Section 202 of P.L. 104-193 requires SSA to provide certain information about fugitive

 a statement that the individual has information necessary for the officer to conduct

-his/her official duties; and
+their official duties; and

 a statement that the officer's official duties include the location or apprehension